 A section of Northeast Hayesville Drive from Northeast Portland Road to Northeast Fuhrer Street will be widened to add 6-foot-wide bike lanes, a 5-foot-wide landscaped buffer and curb ramps that meet Americans with Disabilities Act requirements.

-That section of Hayesville Drive was chosen for improvements because it’s near family homes, two neighborhood parks, and students walking or biking to Stephens Middle School, Hammond Elementary School, Hayesville Elementary School, and Yoshikai Elementary School, said Shane Ottosen, project manager.
+That section of Hayesville Drive was chosen for improvements because it’s near family homes, two neighborhood parks, and students walking or biking to Stephens Middle School, Hammond Elementary School, Hayesville Elementary School, and Yoshikai Elementary School, said Shane Ottosen, project manager for Marion County.